Find and fix writing mistakes instantly

 - The third sentence (C.) is the incorrect one because it does not have the correct correlation between the pronoun and the antecedent (they should refer to the same thing).

-By this point, you should feel comfortable using reflexive pronouns in your writing!
-Use them wisely.
+By this point, you should feel comfortable answering the question “What is a reflexive pronoun?,” as well as using reflexive pronouns in your writing!
+Use them wisely and look for another reflexive and intensive pronouns worksheet online.

 We are sorry that this post was not useful for you!